DawitLam/pirn-decision-analytics/README.md

 # Healthcare Data Mastery – Interactive Tutorial

+Interactive pediatric healthcare analytics with Pandas, SQL, and data quality checks.
+Runs locally or on Colab; uses synthetic data by default and auto-loads Synthea CSVs from data/.

 A hands-on, two-day practice guide for pediatric healthcare data using Pandas and SQL.
 This repo includes an interactive Python script with notebook-style cells, supporting utilities, and example SQL queries.

 ## What’s inside